 What is Anthropology

 Literally speaking, anthropology is the scientific study of man.
 It studies social-cultural as well as biological aspects of man in terms of evolution and variation.
-The students with background in biological sciences, history and sociology are somewhat familiar with its subject matter.
-Because of it being social science of scientific nature, its approach is similar to that of geography and psychology.
-For the same reason many more engineers are inclined towards anthropology.
+The students with a background in biological sciences, history, and sociology are somewhat familiar with its subject matter.
+Because of it being a social science of scientific nature, its approach is similar to that of geography and psychology.
+For the same reason, many more engineers are inclined towards anthropology.

 The syllabus of Anthropology, in Employment News is placed along with Botany and seems double that of Botany.
 But any student of Botany will tell you that Botany is at least three times that of Anthropology.
 The syllabus can be put as follows :